FlowSs/TaskEval/README.md

   -st SAMPLED_TASKS, --sampled_tasks SAMPLED_TASKS
                         sampled_tasks
 ```
-This script is used both for greedy and normal approach.
-For the greedy, one should add `_greedy` to the model name, e.g., `-so gpt_greedy`.

 *Note*: Some requirements are needed to run the tasks of the benchmarks.
 One should install the requirements using the `rq.txt` file in each of the `data` repository.
-We recommend to use a Docker installation to run those pipelines.
+We recommend to use a Docker installation to run those pipelines and we provide a Dockerfile that can be turned into an image using `docker build -t classeval -f scripts/test_pipelines/classeval/Dockerfile .` from the root of the project.
+The image can then be executed using `docker run -it -v ABSOLUTE_PATH_TO_THE_REPO_ROOT:/var/app/ --rm classeval --source_model=model_name`.

 The results obtained are `.json` files named `results_{DATASET}_{MODEL}_eval.json`.
 They are all formatted similarly to the example in the HumanEval+ pipeline.
 All the results obtain from those scripts will be saved in a `post_test/` sub-directory in each of the data sub-folders.
 For instance, `results_humanevalplus_gpt_eval.json` will be in `data/humanevalplus/post_test/`